katerinjo/rose/README.md

 # ![-+@](img/rose24.png) Rose

 Rose is a tree representation that simply uses rows of indented text.
-Nested objects, dictionaries, lists, and whatever weird nonsense TOML is doing are too much clutter; knock it off, y'all.
+Nested objects, dictionaries, lists, and whatever weird nonsense TOML is doing are too much clutter.

 This is an experimental attempt to translate back and forth between a tree format that's easy to read and write and a tree format that Python understands.
 It is intended to be for trees what markdown is for web pages: less distracting boilerplate but without the imprecision and guesswork of WYSIWYG.